36 Basic Search

 [0x00000000]> / \x7FELF

-if, instead, you are searching for a string of hexadecimal values, you’re probably better of using the /x
+If, instead, you are searching for a string of hexadecimal values, you’re probably better off using the /x

 command: